DEE-BRI/arcclimate/README.md

 14. a ...
 Average azimuth angle of the sun for the hour before the reference time (unit: deg)
 15. RH ...
 Instantaneous value of relative humidity at the reference time (unit: %)
 16. Pw ...
 Instantaneous value of partial pressure of water vapor at the reference time (unit: hpa)
 17. DN_est ...
-Direct normal irradiance obtained by direct scatter separation of the estimated total irradiance for the hour before the reference time (unit: MJ/m2)
+Direct normal irradiance obtained by direct scatter separation of the *estimated* total irradiance for the hour before the reference time (unit: MJ/m2)
 18. SH_est ...
-Solar radiation on the horizontal plane by direct scatter-separating the integrated values of solar radiation for the hour before the reference time (unit: MJ/m2)
+Solar radiation on the horizontal plane by direct scatter separating of the *estimated* total irradiance for the hour before the reference time (unit: MJ/m2)
 19. DN_msm ...
-Direct normal irradiance obtained by direct scatter-separating the integrated values of solar radiation for the hour before the reference time (unit: MJ/m2)
+Direct normal irradiance obtained by direct scatter separating of the total irradiance for the hour before the reference time (unit: MJ/m2)
 20. SH_msm ...
-Solar radiation on the horizontal plane by direct scatter-separating the integrated values of solar radiation for the hour before the reference time (unit: MJ/m2)
+Solar radiation on the horizontal plane by direct scatterseparating of the total irradiance for the hour before the reference time (unit: MJ/m2)
 21. NR ...
 Nocturnal radiation (unit: MJ/m2)

 Weather data (.has) for [HASP](https://www.jabmee.or.jp/hasp/) can also be output.